No city should be too large for a man to walk out of in the morning.*

 Says IanT: “ I spotted a couple of Taoist sages standing and talking beneath a tree in one of the pictures.
 I say that, but who is to predict what a Taoist sage will look like?”—Too right.
 I could count up to six candidates in this pic aloneLedborough Road proper starts here.
 The Second hand Furniture Centre used to be an “International Club”, whereby hangs a tale

-. . . now it sells used furniture, as does the white building next door (for charity)
+. . . now it does indeed sell used furniture, as does the white building next door, for charity

 at left, the computer shop which helped me lose my data, and find it again